megdna/megdna.github.io/pages/dna.md

 permalink: /dna/
 ---

-Here is my online footprint, a collection of all my information in the cloud.
-Feel free to browse my "genome" or join any of my networks below.
+This is my online footprint, a collection of all my information in the cloud.
+Feel free to browse my "genome" or join any of the networks below.

 **Site Map**